ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

 1. An interaction is the product of two single predictor variables implying a non-additive effect.

-2. Suppose in your model you have two predictors $X $ and$Y$, a model having interaction term can be expressed as:
+2. Suppose in your model you have two predictors $X$ and $Y$, a model having interaction term can be expressed as:

 $$